 Well, we are using it as the chicken coop bedding for our pet chickens!
 Instead of buying hay or wood shavings for the bedding, we tried to make some.
 It works!

 Hay is basically cut and dried grass.
-It’s usually made on farms to feed stock during the winter or dry season, but also as bedding and/or food for pets.
-Straw on the other hand is a byproduct from grain production like wheat.
+It’s usually made on farms to feedstock during the winter or dry season, but also as bedding and/or food for pets.
+Straw on the other hand is a byproduct of grain products like wheat.

-Although you can’t make haystacks as above form suburban lawn 🙂 (you’ll need taller grass and lots of it), grass clippings are excellent for making hay in smaller amount.
+Although you can’t make haystacks as above from a suburban lawn (you’ll need taller grass and lots of it), grass clippings are excellent for making hay in smaller amounts.
 The two most important things to check are:

-- Lawn shouldn’t be chemically treated: no weed killing solution or chemical fertiliser used.
+- The lawn shouldn’t be chemically treated: no weed-killing solution or chemical fertilizer is used.

 A perfect day for making hay is when it’s sunny and calm.
 Spread the grass clippings in a thin layer on the ground, preferably on the concrete.
 Turn it and mix it around a few times during the day.
 It shouldn’t take more than half a day or so until it’s completely dry.
-Before night time, gather it on a pile and store in a box or another container and leave in the dry place.
+Before nighttime, gather it in a pile and store it in a box or another container and leave it in a dry place.